Cover for Mark Eldridge's Obituary

 Listen to Obituary

-Mark Eldridge was born on May 10, 1950 in Rome Georgia, to Pauline LeCroy Eldridge and James Davis Eldridge.
+He was born on May 10, 1950, in Rome Ga., to Pauline LeCroy Eldridge and James Davis Eldridge, Jr.

 Mark was a member of Grace Methodist Church.
-He attended Grady High School and graduated from Pace Academy.
-He went on to attend Young Harris College and University of Georgia.
+He attended Inman Elementary School, Grady High School and graduated from Pace Academy (1968).
+He went on to attend Young Harris College and the University of Georgia.

-He loved living the country life, but was drawn back to duties in the city where he became a landlord for over four decades, influencing many people, always sure to make a lasting impression with his unique style and humorous 'Mark-isms'.
-Mark was more in touch with people and the human heart than anyone would suspect unless they had been recipients of help through his words, deeds, optimism of human nature and his immense generosity.
+He loved living the country life, but was drawn back to duties in the city where he became a landlord for over four decades, influencing many people, always sure to make a lasting impression with his unique style and humor.
+Mark was more in touch with people and the human heart than anyone would suspect unless they had been recipients of assistance through his words, deeds, optimism and immense generosity.

 Mark was best known for his interest in the natural world.
-He was an 'urban farmer' who loved the forests and all God's creatures.
+He was an 'urban farmer' who loved gardening, the forests and all God's creatures.
 He was always up-to-date on current events as well as knowledgeable about history.
-He was a master of AJC's word jumble, puzzles and kept meticulous score of 1000's of card games with 'Mimi'.
+He was a master of newspaper word jumbles, puzzles and kept meticulous scores of daily card games with his mother, 'Mimi.'
 In day-to-day life, his presence was large to those closest to him.
-Neighbors could always recognize Mark by his overalls, sun hat, re-invented goodwill dress shirts, pickup truck and friendliness with any dog walking by.
+Neighbors could always recognize Mark by his overalls, sun hat, pickup truck and friendliness with any dog passing by.
+Several tenants remember Mark for helping them get settled into their new homes and his work to keep their dwellings in working order.

-His nephew(s) remember growing up, Mark was always handy with a sharp, crisp, witty "remark".
-He had firm instructions on how to do everything from chewing to walking to talking to sitting.
+To his nephew, Uncle Mark was always handy with a sharp, crisp, witty "remark."
+He had firm instruction on how to do everything from chewing to walking to talking to sitting.
 Anything I ever needed, Uncle Mark was there.
-We threw the baseball and he had little patience with my brother and me, but he was there.
+He often threw the baseball with my brother and me.
 I remember if you threw the ball too high or too wide he would make you chase after it.
-My uncle was a man who loved his scratch offs and cold coffee.
-He was 'Ace'.
-My first cup of cold coffee was in South Carolina where we took a trip to work on the cabin.
-We stopped on the road and he brought the thermos out, set it on top of his green 90's F-150 pickup and drank cold coffee...
-I was 8.
-My Uncle Mark, a man with a huge heart, will be missed dearly.
+My uncle was a man who loved his scratch-offs and cold coffee.
+He was 'Ace.'
+My first cup of cold coffee was with him.
+We once took a trip to work on the cabin.
+We stopped on the road and he brought out the thermos, set it on top of his green 90's F-150 pickup and we drank cold coffee ...
+I was eight.
+My Uncle Mark, a gentle giant with a huge heart, will be missed dearly.

-Mark will be laid to rest in Hamilton Memorial Gardens in Chattanooga, Tennessee.
+Mark will be laid to rest in Hamilton Memorial Gardens, Chattanooga, Tennessee.

-To order memorial trees or send flowers to the family in memory of Mark Eldridge, please visit our flower store.
+To order memorial trees in memory of Mark Eldridge, please visit our tree store.

 Guestbook